 - pH

 - Conductivity

-- Diel (24hr) range and maximum temperature

-- Diel range and minimum dissolved oxygen.
+- Diel (24hr) range and maximum temperatureDiel range and minimum dissolved oxygen.

-Freshwater Report Card Generation

-- Results for each site are assessed against regional Ecosystem Health Guidelines for the corresponding stream type and standardised scores (ranging between 0 and 1) are derived. - 2.
-The standardised scores for each of the indices within each indicator type are averaged to produce five summary scores per site. - The indicator scores for all sites within a reporting area are averaged to produce five summary scores per reporting area. - The values for the five indicator types are then averaged to give a single value for each reporting area.
+- Freshwater Report Card Generation - Results for each site are assessed against regional Ecosystem Health Guidelines for the corresponding stream type and standardised scores (ranging between 0 and 1) are derived. - 2.
+The standardised scores for each of the indices within each indicator type are averaged to produce five summary scores per site. - 3.
+The indicator scores for all sites within a reporting area are averaged to produce five summary scores per reporting area. - The values for the five indicator types are then averaged to give a single value for each reporting area. - The values for each reporting area are then averaged across seasons (spring and autumn). - Catchments are then ranked based on these scores and Report Card grades are assigned.